-Vaginal Itching and Discharge
+Pathophysiology of Vaginal Itching and Discharge

 Factors that predispose to overgrowth of bacterial vaginal pathogens include

 Vaginitis may also result from foreign bodies (eg, a forgotten tampon).
-Inflammatory noninfectious vaginitis is uncommon.

 Noninfectious vulvitis accounts for up to 30% of vulvovaginitis cases.
 It may result from hypersensitivity or irritant reactions to various agents, including hygiene sprays or perfumes, menstrual pads, laundry soaps, bleaches, fabric softeners, and sometimes spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, and diaphragms.

-Some Causes of Vaginal Pruritus and Discharge
+Evaluation of Vaginal Itching and Discharge

 History of present illness includes nature of symptoms (eg, pruritus, burning, pain, discharge), duration, and intensity.
 If vaginal discharge is present, patients should be asked about the color and odor of the discharge and any exacerbating and remitting factors (particularly those related to menses and intercourse).
-They should also be asked about use of hygiene sprays or perfumes, spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, and diaphragms.
+They should also be asked about use of hygiene sprays or perfumes, spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, diaphragms, and pessaries.